Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with reinforcement learning

 \subsection{Application to sampling transition paths}

 We now describe how to adapt the reinforcement learning framework previously described to the problem of sampling transition paths described in Section~\ref{sec:sampling_pres}.
-We successively define all the elements of the Markov decision process introduced in Section~\ref{sec:main_set}.
+Although we consider finite trajectories of given length, we still rely on the stationary framework introduced in the previous section.
+This is a valid approximation when trajectories are sufficiently long.